 Accelerating Opportunity changes the way adult basic education is delivered by putting adult students on track to earn a postsecondary credential, seize the opportunity to earn family-sustaining wages, and break the intergenerational cycle of poverty.

-Since January 2012, Kansas community and technical colleges have enrolled over 4,200 students in over 30 career pathway programs.
-To date, these students have earned over 4,700 industry-recognized credentials in areas such as healthcare, welding, manufacturing and aero-structures.
-Over 1,200 students have completed a 12-credit hour pathway and over 1,000 are employed.
+From 2012 to 2015, Kansas community and technical colleges enrolled over 3,000 students in 30 career pathway programs, earning over 3,000 industry-recognized credentials in areas such as healthcare, welding, manufacturing and aero-structures, with over 800 students self-reporting employment following completion.

 In July 2013, the Kansas Department for Children and Families partnered with the Kansas Board of Regents to begin offering a tuition scholarship program to support Kansans enrolled in AO-K career pathway programs who qualify to receive TANF (Temporary Aid for Needy Families) benefits.